v-zor/bessie-zelda4/README.md

 bessie-zelda4
 =============

-Zelda game written in C++ for Windows
+Zelda game written in C++ for Windows.
+Licensed under the GPLv2.